Climate Change

 • 11-122

-• Primary energy consumption (fiscal 2022) (GJ per year)
+• Primary energy consumption (fiscal 2021)(GJ/m2 per year)

-• MINASE INNOVATION CENTER
+• MINASE INNOVATION CENTER (exterior view)

-• MINASE INNOVATION CENTER
+• MINASE INNOVATION CENTER (interior view)

-SEKISUI CHEMICAL Group is promoting the creation and expansion of markets through its in-house products to enhance sustainability system.
+SEKISUI CHEMICAL Group is promoting the creation and expansion of markets through its in-house Products to Enhance Sustainability system.
 This initiative is designed to help accelerate the Group’s contribution through its businesses and the realization of a decarbonized society in 2050.

 Products that not only help mitigate the effects of climate change, but also adapt to changes in the environment are considered important from a roadmap perspective.
 As such, we are looking to expand our lineup of these products.